engjen/Liver_Lung_PDAC/Supplemental_Data/README.txt

 Finally, columns with results for histology analyses of primary and mets, GSVA scores for pORG, pSUB and PurIST from primary or met samples, and DNA alterations in primary or met (for variants present in >9 patients)

-Second sheet has specimen level RNA data, including GSVA scores and specimen site.
+Sheet: RNA_Specimen_Metadata - Specimen level RNA data, including GSVA scores and specimen site.
 Public_Specimen_ID column is the patient ID plus a suffix indicating primary tumor "-T", a second primary tumor specimen "-T2", metastasis "-M", a second met "-M2", a fine needle aspirate from the primary "-F" and a primary from rapid autopsy "-A-T".
+To facilitate analysis and generating figures, this sheet also repeats selected patient level metadata and includes data derived from RNA and DNA data such as PurIST and GSVA scores and mutation status.

-Third sheet has speciemen level DNA data: tumor mutation burden (TMB), estimated tumor cellularity (from DNA or pathologist), Microsatellite Instability, Normal Sample Source and whether or not the specimen has a homologous recombination (HR) or DNA damage repair (DDR) alteration.
+Sheet: DNA_Specimen_Metadata - Speciemen level DNA data: tumor mutation burden (TMB), estimated tumor cellularity (from DNA or pathologist), Microsatellite Instability, Normal Sample Source and whether or not the specimen has a homologous recombination (HR) or DNA damage repair (DDR) alteration.
+To facilitate analysis and generating figures, this sheet also repeats selected patient level metadata and data derived from RNA and DNA data.
 ________________________________________________
 Supplemental_Dataset_2.xlsx: Cox proportional hazards modeling results.
 Multiple sheets, labeled multi for multivariable CPH and single for single variable.